-It is the most budget-friendly to buy tickets for a flight that takes off in the early morning or late at night (when most people don’t want to fly).
-It might be a bit uncomfortable for you, but hey, if it’s going to save you money, why not?
+It is the most budget-friendly to buy tickets for a flight that takes off in the early morning or late night (when most people don’t want to fly).
+It might be a bit uncomfortable for you, but hey, if it will save you money, why not?

 Other tips that will save you money for your flight

 - Bring your own food.
-The food inside the airplanes (or even inside the airports) are way too golden to eat.
-Besides, we are going to travel on a budget, and not eat overpriced tasteless meals.
+The food inside airplanes (or even airports) is way too golden to eat.
+Besides, we will travel on a budget and not eat overpriced, tasteless meals.

 - Condense your baggage.
-Don’t bring that extra stuff that will make your bags bulge and weigh more.
-Most things that you will bring is available to the country or destination that you will visit.
+Don’t bring that extra stuff to make your bags bulge and weigh more.
+Most things that you will bring are available to the country or destination that you will visit.

 Use services to find cheap flights.

-As mentioned above, computer algorithms and programs automatically compute and decide the price ticket of an airline.
+As mentioned above, computer algorithms and programs automatically compute and decide the price ticket on an airline.

 At the same time, another program collects all the ticket prices that airline companies show from their page.
 It sorts them up to help us find the best deals we can have to fly cheaply and save more money.
 Services like Skyscanner use this method to program, and we are free to use it.

-There are more services like Skyscanner, like Google Flights, Kayak, Expedia – utilize any of these to find the best flight ticket price out there.
+More services like Skyscanner, Google Flights, Kayak, and Expedia – utilize any of these to find the best flight ticket price out there.